vladimirbukinac/one41/README.md

 Steps for deploying the application to staging environment:
 ===
 1. cd to one41/backend  run <code>mvn clean install</code>  this creates a war file /target/one41backend-1.0.0-SNAPSHOT.war
-2. cd to one41/frontend run <code>grunt war</code> this creates a war file  /frontend/dist/frontend.war
+2. cd to one41/frontend run <code>grunt</code> this rebuilds the project and creates a war file  /frontend/dist/frontend.war .
+Alternatively, just run <code>grunt war</code> to build a .war file from files currently contained in 'dist' folder.
 3. copy frontend.war to tomcat/webapps folder
 4. copy and rename one41backend-1.0.0-SNAPSHOT.war to tomcat/webapps/ROOT.war
 5. start tomcat